UPDATE: due to the limited number of rooms we cannot offer any accommodation anymore (this information is not valid for any DAAD scholarship holder).

 If participants want to use public transportation during their stay in Munich, we recommend a monthly pass called 'Isarcard'.
 For more information and prices, please consult the website of the MVV the Munich public transportation authority.
 It is highly recommended to buy the tickets after arriving in Munich, because the price depends on where they live.

 Participants should remember to bring any supplies they may need for enjoying Munich’s outdoor bathing culture.
-Munich is famous for its beautiful sun bathing areas and lakes.
-The 'Feringasee', for example, is only 15 minutes away by bike.
-Many other open-air swimming areas, including the 'Isar River' flowing directly through Munich, make the city a beautiful place to be during the summer.
+Munich is famous for its beautiful sun bathing areas and lakes, including the 'Isar River' flowing directly through Munich, ensuring that the city is a beautiful place to enjoy the summer.